Feature Flags: From Concept to Cultural Revolution

 At first blush, the Waterfall Methodology is attractive because it looks to create structure and predictability.
 But, this is mostly an illusion.
 In the best case scenario, the timeline for such a project is grossly underestimated.
 In the worst case scenario, the engineering team builds the wrong product.

-Anecdote: Years ago, I worked at a company that applied the waterfall methodology.
+Years ago, I worked at a company that used the Waterfall Methodology.
 On one particular project for a data-management tool, the team carried out the requirements gathering, did some graphic design, and then entered the implementation phase as per usual.
-But, building the product took a lot longer than anticipated (which is standard even in the "best case" scenario).
+But, building the product took a lot longer than anticipated (which is standard even in the best case scenario).
 And, naturally, the client was very upset about the slipping release date.

 It turns out, there was a large understanding gap in the requirements gathering phase.
 This understanding gap was then baked into the design process which was subsequently baked into the engineering process.

-The client was furious about the loss of time and money (with nothing to show for it).
+The client was furious about the loss of time and money with nothing to show for it.
 The engineers were furious because they felt that the client hadn't been forthcoming during the analysis phase (classic victim blaming).
-And, of course, product management was furious because the project failed and reflected poorly on our firm.
+And, the product managers were furious because the project failed and reflected poorly on the firm.

-The Agile Methodology takes the Waterfall Methodology, shrinks it down in scope, and repeats it over and over again until the product is completed.
-The cornerstone of Agile is a strong emphasis on "People over processes and tools" using a continual feedback loop:
+The Agile Methodology takes the Waterfall Methodology, shrinks it down in scope, and repeats it over and over again until the work is complete.
+The cornerstone of an agile development workflow is a strong emphasis on "People over processes and tools" using a continual feedback loop:

-If our team had been using an Agile Methodology (in the earlier anecdote), success would have been achieved.
+If our team had been using an agile development workflow (in the earlier anecdote), success would have been achieved.
 The client would have seen early-on that the product was moving in the wrong direction and they would have told us.
 In turn, the design and engineering teams would have changed course and adapted to the emergent requirements.
 And, ultimately, all stakeholders would have been happy with the outcome.

 The Agile Methodology is fantastic!

-At least, it is within a "greenfield" project—one in which no prior art exists.
-But, as soon as you release a product to the customers, all subsequent changes are being made within a "brownfield" project.
-This is where things get tricky.
-Or, expensive.
-Oftentimes both.
+At least, it is within a greenfield project—one in which no prior art exists.
+But, as soon as you release a product to the customers, all subsequent changes are being made within a brownfield project.
+This is where things get tricky and expensive.

-Agile Methodology has advantages over Waterfall Methodology; but, eventually, both approaches run into the same problem: deploying code to production is still a dangerous proposition.
-And so, the fear creeps in; and soon, even "agile" teams with the best intentions start to fall back into old waterfall tendencies.
+Agile Methodology has clear advantages over Waterfall Methodology; but, eventually, both approaches run into the same fundamental problem: deploying code to production is still a dangerous proposition.
+And, even with an agile approach, bad things will happen.
+And so, the fear creeps in; and soon, in an effort to protect themselves, even agile-minded teams start to fall back into old waterfall tendencies.

 In hopes of leaving nothing to chance, the design process becomes endless.
-Lack of trust in the engineering team leads to a longer, more tedious QA period.
+An eroding trust in the engineering team leads to a longer, more tedious QA period.
 Paranoia about outages means no more deploying on Fridays (or, perhaps, with even much less frequency).
 Test coverage percentage becomes a target.
 Expensive staging environments are created and immediately fall out-of-sync.
-A product manager creates a deployment checklist and arbitrarily makes "load testing" a blocking step.
+A product manager creates a deployment checklist and arbitrarily makes load testing a blocking step.

-The whole system—the whole process—starts to creak and moan under the pressure (of time, of cost, of expectation) until, at some point, someone makes the joke:
+The whole process becomes heavy and bloated and starts to creak and moan under the pressures—of time, of cost, of expectation—until, at some point, someone makes the joke:

 Work would be great if it weren't for all the customers.

-In a business where customer empathy builds the foundation of all great products, wanting to work without customers becomes the sign of something truly toxic: cultural death.
+In an industry where customer empathy builds the foundation of all great products, wanting to work without customers becomes the sign of something truly toxic: cultural death.

-This sounds dire (and it is); but, it isn't without hope.
+This sounds dire; and it is; but it isn't without hope.
 All we have to do is address the underlying fear and everything else will eventually fall into place.
-This transformation may not come quick and it may not come easy; but, it can be done; and, it starts with feature flags.
+This transformation takes time.
+But, it can be done; and, it starts with feature flags.

-Cut to me in 2023—after 8-years of trial, error, and experimentation—and I can't imagine building another product or platform without feature flags.
+Cut to me in 2024—after 9 years of trial and error—and I can't imagine building another product or platform without feature flags.
 They have become a critical part of my success.
-I hold feature flags in the same light as I do Logs and Metrics: the essential services on which all product performance and stability are built.
+I put feature flags in the same category as I do logs and metrics: the essential services upon which all product performance and stability are built.

 But, it wasn't love at first sight.
 In fact, when Christopher Andersson described feature flags to me in 2015, I didn't see the value.
-After all, a feature flag is "just" an if
+After all, a feature flag is just an if statement:

 if ( featureIsEnabled() ) {